Seeing privacy and trust from an under-25’s perspective

 We need to understand why young people have very different attitudes to data and how it’s used, says Harper Reed.

-For a video with English subtitles, please click here.
+For a video with English subtitles, please click on CC above or the appropriate subtitle icon during play.

 Young people have a radically different perspective on data privacy and trust, says Harper Reed, something that manifests itself in a lack of concern about who has access to their data content, from photos and videos to personal profiles and purchase history.